Accenture/mercury/README.md

 # Function execution strategy

 In event-driven application design, a function is executed when an event arrives as “input.”
-When a function finishes processing, its result set (“output”) is delivered as an event to another function.
+When a function finishes processing, your application can command the event system to route the result set (“output”) as an event to another function.

 > Figure 5 - Executing function through event flow